Wedding Photography at Southwark Register Office/Camberwell House

 The couple leaving by the Garden Room door: This environmental shot shows the bay windows from the outside.

-Wait for me!
+Please wait for me!
 A thoughtful bride leaves her new husband behind after their ceremony.

 I added a slight vignette to give this photo a more atmospheric look.

-The garden is a beautiful spot for your group portraits after the ceremony.
+The garden at Southwark Register Office is a beautiful spot for your group portraits after the ceremony.

 I took this family portrait at the end of the garden, which is better for large groups.